 Chef and Kitchen Staff

 Since they are obviously behind the scenes, it is not a presentation issue for these members of the team.
-Despite working in top name restaurants, tattooed chefs are always employed as long as they can deliver high quality food to customers.
-Restaurant owners are not usually picky about their appearance, as long as they are talented and reliable.
+Despite working in top name restaurants, tattooed chefs are always employed as long as they can deliver high-quality food to customers.
+Restaurant owners and experts who specialize in Restaurant and Hospitality Recruiting tend not to be fussy about their appearance, as long as they are talented and reliable.
 Tattoos in the workplace are usually acceptable if you are a chef or kitchen worker.

 Construction, Electrician, Industrial Workers